ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 Sustainable Solutions invites college students and Philadelphia high schoolers to tackle the UN Sustainable Development Goals through project-based solutions.
 This year's competition theme is Localizing the SDGs, so students will work in teams of 2-6 to address the most urgent sustainability issues in Philadelphia.
 As long as you are passionate about one of the 17 Sustainable Development Goals, you can compete.
 Our mission is to provide the necessary resources for all competitors to succeed, regardless of their major, grade level, or background.

 About the Millennium Fellow

-Growing up outside of Philadelphia made Abigail curious about the city and its formation.
-At Penn, she is in the Urban Studies and Environmental Studies departments studying how and why marginalized people are pushed to marginalized land.
-Her research examines the geographically and racially disparate effects of changes to the National Flood Insurance Program on low income residents in Philadelphia as well as theorizing the success of Aarhus, Denmark's successful implementation of their climate action plan via the adaptive cycle.
-Though her academic work takes her out of Penn, she stays active on campus by co-leading Penn Environmental Group.
+Growing up outside of Philadelphia makes me curious about the city and its formation.
+At Penn, I am in the Urban Studies and Environmental Studies departments studying how and why marginalized people are pushed to marginalized land.
+My research examines the geographically and racially disparate effects of changes to the National Flood Insurance Program on low income residents in Philadelphia as well as theorizing the success of Aarhus, Denmark's successful implementation of their climate action plan via the adaptive cycle.
+Though my academic work takes me out of Penn, I stay active on campus by co-leading Penn Environmental Group.